 Right, time to go for a bit of a walk.
-We’ve been talking about climbing Kilimanjaro for a couple of years.
-Lot of planning, ridiculous amounts of time and money spent at REI, and some long flights later, we’re here at the edge of Kilimanjaro National Park.
+We've been talking about climbing Kilimanjaro for a couple of years.
+A lot of planning, ridiculous amounts of time and money spent at REI, and some long flights later, we're here at the edge of Kilimanjaro National Park.

-The crew are waiting at the trailhead for us.
-It comes as a bit of a surprise how many porters there are–many more than we expected.
+The crew is waiting at the trailhead for us.
+It comes as a bit of a surprise how many porters there are--many more than we expected.
 For our group of 6 paying clients, we have 34 porters, a head guide, and a tour leader.
 It seems rather indulgent at first, until we start getting a feel for the logistics of a trip like this.
 Everything has to go in and out with us.
-That means not just the usual tents, sleeping bags, and climbing gear, but all our food for the entire 8 days.
+And by in, I mean up over the top of the mountain.
+That includes not just the obvious things like tents, sleeping bags, and climbing gear, but all our food for the entire 8 days.
 Fires are no longer allowed on the mountain, so we have to take cooking gear with us (including propane tanks, water filters, and carrying containers).
-The weather changes drastically over the course of the climb, so we need clothes suitable for both the equator and for the arctic-like conditions at the summit.
-There’s safety gear to take, and all of our trash needs to be carried with us.
+Some camps have water sources relatively nearby, but that's not always the case, which means that at times someone is going to have to carry enough water for drinking and cooking for at least a day or two for everyone.
+The weather changes drastically over the course of the climb, so we need clothes suitable for both the equator and for the Arctic-like conditions at the summit.
+There's safety gear to take, and all of our trash needs to be carried with us.
 When you add it all up, it makes sense.
-And more porters means that they’re not being loaded down with too much weight.
-Apparently, with groups of 20 or 30 paying clients, there can easily be over a hundred porters.
+And more porters means that they're not being loaded down with too much weight.
+Our group is small, but apparently, with groups of 20 or 30 paying clients, there can easily be over a hundred porters.
 No wonder climbing Kilimanjaro is such a source of employment around here.

 The crew is waiting, and so is lunch.
 We'd just as soon get cracking and have a sandwich while we walk, but as we soon learn, that's not how things are done.
 Our crew includes a dedicated cook, after all, and he's going to make sure we do meals in style.
 Over the coming days, we'll find again and again that the crew takes a lot of pride in their work, and we'll run into resistance if we suggest they cut any corners, even if they're corners we'd happily do without.